kooltux/git-cache/README.md

 Installing the client scripts
 -----------------------------

-As user, put the scripts 'git-cclone' and 'git-crecover' in your PATH.
+As user, put the scripts 'git-cclone', 'git-crecover' and 'git-cadd' in your PATH.

 For example:
 <pre>
 $ git clone https://github.com/kooltux/git-cache.git
 $ ln -s git-cache/git-cclone ~/bin/
 $ ln -s git-cache/git-crecover ~/bin
+$ ln -s git-cache/git-cadd ~/bin
 </pre>

 Create the file (or copy git-cache/gitcache.conf) **~/.gitcache.conf** and edit it to put the